-- 5.5 Level 1 intervention is appropriate in situations where a student's behaviour or wellbeing causes a concern but does not present an immediate crisis (e.g. a noticeable deterioration in health, appearance, attitude, behaviour impacting on attendance, ability to meet deadlines, and/or participate in student activities). - 5.6 The extenuating circumstances panel will normally instigate Level 1 of the fitness to study procedure where a student submits more than one extenuating circumstances applications relating to the same health or wellbeing issue in any one year. - 5.7 A relevant member of academic staff, such as a personal tutor or module leader, should arrange a meeting with the student to discuss the concerns raised and explore what support can be provided to

-- manage the situation.
-The checklist provided in Appendix 1 should be consulted and a written record of the meeting should be retained in a secure location. - 5.8 Parents/guardians/carers should be invited where a student is under 18 and when the level and/or nature of concern is such that their involvement would be deemed appropriate. - 5.9 Possible outcomes from a Level 1 fitness to study meeting are shown in in Appendix 2. - 5.10 As soon as possible after the discussion, a follow-up review meeting should be arranged with the student.
+- 28. Level 1 intervention is appropriate in situations where a student's behaviour or wellbeing causes a concern but does not present an immediate crisis (e.g. a noticeable deterioration in health, appearance, attitude, behaviour impacting on attendance, ability to meet deadlines, and/or participate in student activities). - 29.
+The Extenuating Circumstances Committee will normally instigate the fitness to study procedure where a Higher Education student submits more than one extenuating circumstance application relating to the same health or wellbeing issue affecting at least 60 credits or extending beyond a semester. - 30.
+A relevant member of academic staff, such as a personal tutor, module leader or course manager, should arrange a meeting with the student to discuss the concerns raised and explore what support can be provided to manage the situation.
+The checklist provided in Appendix 1 should be consulted and a written record of the meeting should be retained in a secure location. - 31.
+Parents/guardians/carers should be invited where a student is under 18 and when the level and/or nature of concern is such that their involvement would be deemed appropriate. - 32.
+A member of the Wellbeing and/or Disabilities team should also be invited if there is reason to believe that the student may need support beyond that directly relating to academic study. - 33.
+Possible outcomes from a Level 1 fitness to study meeting are shown in in Appendix 2. - 34.
+A follow-up review meeting date must be arranged with the student and recorded in the Fitness to Study report form (WQM at the Level 1 discussion.
 The review meeting should normally occur between two and four weeks after the initial discussion.
-Parents/guardians/carers should be invited to the review meeting where a student is under 18 and when the level and/or nature of concern is such that their involvement would be deemed appropriate. - 5.11 The review meeting should address how the student has been since the last meeting, explore any further concerns arising, any ongoing/further support required, and agree and further action to be taken.
+Parents/guardians/carers should be invited to the review meeting where a student is under 18 and when the level and/or nature of concern is such that their involvement would be deemed appropriate. - 35.
+The review meeting should address how the student has been since the last meeting, explore any further concerns arising, any ongoing/further support required, and agree and further action to be taken.
 If the concerns raised at Level 1 have been resolved, then no further action is required.
-If the concerns raised at Level 1 persist, or have worsened, then the member of staff should escalate the fitness to study concerns to Level 2. - 5.12 If escalation to Level 2 is necessary, the member of staff dealing with the concern at Level 1 should write to the relevant Head of School and the Safeguarding & Wellbeing Manager describing their concerns and outlining the steps taken so far to manage the situation.
+If the concerns raised at Level 1 persist, or have worsened, then the member of staff should escalate the fitness to study concerns to Level 2. - 36.
+If escalation to Level 2 is necessary for an FE student, the member of staff dealing with the concern at Level 1 should write to the Deputy Director of FE and the Safeguarding & Wellbeing Manager describing their concerns and outlining the steps taken so far to manage the situation. - 37.
+If escalation to Level 2 is necessary for an HE student, the member of staff dealing with the concern at Level 1 should submit a Fitness to Study Referral Form to the Head of Department, detailing their concerns and outlining the steps taken so far to manage the situation.